Member tool: CIPD Buddy AI

 Essential points

-• To be protected, the whistleblower must be an employee, a worker, a freelancer, a trainee, an agency worker or a member of a Limited Liability Partnership.
+• To be protected, the whistleblower must be an employee, a worker, a freelancer, a trainee, an agency worker, a person undergoing training as part of a training course, certain self-employed medical practitioners in the NHS, student nurses and midwives, applicants for certain NHS roles, a police officer or a member of a Limited Liability Partnership.
 Certain individuals, including the genuinely self-employed, trustees and volunteers, are not covered.

 • Reporting a criminal offence, a health and safety risk, a risk to the environment, a miscarriage of justice, a company breaking the law, or covering up wrongdoing all count as whistleblowing, but purely personal grievances do not.